silverorange/coding-standard/README.md

 quality and consistency.
 This standard should be used for all new silverorange PHP packages.

+### SilverorangePEAR

+Based on `PEAR` standard but updated to not require method and class documentation.
+This should _not_ be used for new packages.

 ## Sublime Setup

 If you are using Sublime Text: